What is Economics – Study of the Production

 Total utility is the aggregate sum of contentment or benefit that an individual gains from consuming a given amount of goods or services.
-The amount of a person’s total utility matches to the person’s level of consumption or utilization.
+The amount of a person’s total utility matches the person’s level of consumption or utilization.
 The more the person consumes, the larger is his total utility.
 Marginal utility is the additional satisfaction, or amount of utility, gained from each extra unit of consumption.

-6. Monopolies, Oligopolies and Perfect Competition
+6. Monopolies, Oligopolies, and Perfect Competition

 A monopoly is a market structure where there is only one producer or a seller for a product.
 In other words, it is a single business industry.
 Entry into the monopoly market is difficult due to high costs or other obstructions, which may be economic, social or political.
-Example- in Saudi Arabia the government has the control over the oil industry.
+For example- in Saudi Arabia the government has control over the oil industry.
 Monopoly may also arise when a company has a copyright or patent which prevents others from entering the market.

 In an oligopoly, there are only a few firms or players who form the industry.
 This select cluster of companies has control over the price.
 Also, oligopoly has high barriers to entry.

-Perfect competition arises when there are many buyers and sellers, products which are similar in nature and as a result many substitutes are available for them.
+Perfect competition arises when there are many buyers and sellers, products that are similar in nature and as a result many substitutes are available for them.
 In perfect competition there are few barriers to entry and the prices are determined by supply and demand.